Mekhlin/DoW-ArmyPainterMod/README.md

 [Warhammer 40,000: Dawn of War - Dark Crusade](https://store.steampowered.com/app/4580) or [Warhammer 40,000: Dawn of War - Soulstorm](https://store.steampowered.com/app/9450)

 ## Installation
-Copy _MekhlinMod.module_ and the folder MekhlinMod to the games installation folder.
+Copy _MekhlinMod.module_ and the folder ArmyPainterMod to the games installation folder.